sauce-archives/help/docs/general-reference/settings.md

 - <b>Ready!</b> Now they are able to see your apps and test results

 <h4 id="password">Password</h4>
 To change your password enter your new password into the text field and save.
-Done!
+Done!<br>
 If you made a typo or forgot what you chose as a password, you can always <a href="https://app.testobject.com/#/forgot" target="_blank">set back your password</a> when you login to the TestObject cloud.

 - Enter your email adress or user name